Without you, your work is non-existent. You owe it to yourself and the world to make sure you are in the best possible form when doing your work.

 It will teach you how to track your existential quandaries and experience the dynamism of the 8 tensions as a source of energy and zest.
 People track steps and eating habits.
 Why not existential quandaries?

 At school, no-one ever taught you study skills, which is the one thing you actually need to learn; master that and then you can learn anything.
 Similarly, academics traditionally don’t speak openly about skills you need to manage your self in order to manage your PhD.
 You are the greatest asset of your work.
 Keep yourself re-invigorated the smart way.

 - The programme is for ten months.
 It starts with an introductory module where we understand the existential psychological framework and key principles, and then each month, we go deep on one of the Eight Tensions.

 - You get sent a pre-recorded video to watch explaining both sides of the tension.

 - You also get sent exercises you can complete to help you figure out where you are on the existential quandary and how you can move to where you want to be.

 - You can discuss your answers to these exercises in our private Slack group.
 At the end of our examination of the eight tensions there is a ‘tying it all together’ module.

-- Twice a month we have a Zoom group coaching call to discuss the month’s tension, our take on it and to set intentions, with a focus on practical steps we can take to get there.
-There are two days to choose from – Tuesdays 2.30pm-3.30pm or Wednesdays 2-3pm UK time.
-The two dates per month will be sent to you in advance.
-You are welcome to attend both or to pick one or another.
+- Four times a month we have a Zoom group coaching call to discuss the month’s tension, our take on it and to set intentions, with a focus on practical steps we can take to get there.
+There are four slots to choose from – Tuesdays 2.30pm-3.30pm, Tuesdays 7pm-8pm, Wednesdays 10.30am-11.30am and 1.30-2.30pm UK time.
+The four dates per month will be sent to you in advance.
+You are welcome to attend all or to pick one or another.

 - You also get four one-to-one half hour coaching sessions with me, which you can book in at any point over the ten months.
 I suggest booking in a session after every two tensions.